playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linting-formatting/index.md

 <!-- ::end:tabs -->

-# Formatting vs Linting
+# Formatting vs Linting {#formatting-vs-linting}

 Formatting and linting your code both require deeper understanding of your codebase than "it is some text".
-This deeper understanding comes from the transformation of your source code into an AST:
+This deeper understanding comes from the transformation of your source code into an abstract syntax tree (AST):

 ![TODO: Add alt](../../../../posts/how-computers-speak/ast_1.svg)